 We are among the few vertically integrated defence and aerospace electronics solutions provider catering to the indigenously developed defence products industry.
 With net profitability growth of approximately 164% between Fiscal 2020 and Fiscal 2021, we are one of the fastest growing companies in the Defence and Aerospace Electronics sector in India.
-(Source: Company Commissioned F&S Report) We have proven in-house design and development capabilities and experience of more than three decades (including through our erstwhile subsidiary) in the defence and aerospace electronics space.
+(Source: F&S Report) We have proven in-house design and development capabilities and experience of more than three decades (including through our erstwhile subsidiary) in the defence and aerospace electronics space.
 Our offerings cater to the entire spectrum of defence and aerospace platforms - space, air, land and sea.
-Between Fiscal 2019 and Fiscal 2021, we were amongst the highest growing companies in terms of revenues amongst key Indian defence and aerospace companies as captured in the Company Commissioned F&S Report, with a growth in our revenues of 71% during this period.
-Further, between Fiscal 2020 and Fiscal 2021, we recorded the highest growth in Fiscal 2021, we recorded the highest EBITDA margin, ROCE and ROE amongst key Indian defence and aerospace companies with a revenue growth of 43% in this period.
-Also, in Fiscal 2021, we recorded the highest EBITDA margin, ROCE and ROE amongst key Indian defence and aerospace companies.
-(Source: Company Commissioned F&S Report)
+Between Fiscal 2019 and Fiscal 2021, we recorded the highest growth in revenues, EBIDTA margin, ROCE and ROE amongst key Indian defence and aerospace companies, with a growth in our revenues of 71% during this period.
+(Source: F&S Report)